SUMMARY

 Stacy Wilson, Senior Researcher, California Postsecondary Education Commission

-University, Los Angeles, presented findings present research findings of the series, The CSU Crisis and California's Future, designed to analyze the impact of fiscal cutbacks on opportunity for higher education in the California State University system (see article on the research series in Diverse Issues in Higher Education at http://diverseeducation.com/article/15728/). ,
+Research from the series, The CSU Crisis and California’s Future, which was designed to analyze the impact of fiscal cutbacks on higher education opportunity in the California State University system, was presented.

-- Impact to students and future of the State: students are struggling to finish college as tuition soars, class offerings shrink, and families are devastated by the economic turndown.
+- Impacts to students and the future of the state: students are struggling to finish college as tuition soars, class offerings shrink, and families are devastated by the economic turndown.
 This situation impacts college opportunity and threatens California’s college graduation needs.

 - Improving access by removing barriers to CSU education: reductions in outreach and recruitment department will be felt mainly by Latino and African American students, impeding their educational progress.
 Policies and procedures surrounding academically underprepared students are impacting success and retention rates.